 Our relationship with parents, guardians and other third parties

-We are unable to give any information about a student either applying for a place at University or a student currently studying at the university, to a third party, without that student’s express permission.
-This includes parents, guardians, spouses, siblings, guarantors.
+We are unable to give any information about a student either applying for a place at university or a student currently studying at the University, to a third party, without that student’s express permission.
+This includes parents, guardians, spouses, siblings and guarantors.
 This is because UK law (the 1998 Data Protection Act) and Accommodation Services policy prohibit the disclosure of an individual’s information.

 In exceptional circumstances, when we are concerned that there is a serious risk to self or others, University staff will contact an emergency contact or next of kin (without the student's permission) only if medical or wellbeing personnel advise that it is required.